VaishaliBalamurugan22008813/ENCODER8TO3DATAFLOW/README.md

 ## PROGRAM:
 ```
-Developed by: Prasannalakshmi G
+Developed by: VAISHALI BALAMURUGAN
-RegisterNumber: 212222240075
+RegisterNumber: 212222230164
 ```
 ```
 module encoder(a0,a1,a2,d0,d1,d2,d3,d4,d5,d6,d7);